 ROLE & RESPONSIBILITIES:

-• Plans and directs production activities and establishes production priorities for products in keeping with effective operations and cost factors.
+• Plans and directs production activities and establishes production priorities for products consistent with effective operations and cost factors.

-• Ensures that all products are manufactured with the emphasis on quality and strict adherence to specifications and standards.
+• Ensures products are manufactured with an emphasis on quality and strict adherence to specifications and standards.

 QUALIFICATIONS (EDUCATION/EXPERIENCE)